tt386/tuning-selection/README.md

 ApproxIntegral = Core.dR(Phi,EndDist,xlist)
 ```

-* The first line produces two 1D numpy arrays: an `xlist` which is simply the x-axis along which diffusion acts on the population distribution, and a `PAPDist`, the distribution of Susceptible pests at $T=P$.
+* The first line produces two 1D numpy arrays: an `xlist` which is simply the x-axis along which diffusion acts on the population distribution, and a `PAPDist`, the distribution of Susceptible pests at $t=p$.

 * The second line defines the diffusion dispersal `Kernel` for use later.